 A Vegan Mac and Cheese so creamy and cheesy it’s the perfect dairy free alternative!
 This classic comfort food can be made stovetop or in the Instant-Pot.

-A few years back I dappled in vegan cheese sauce recipes creating this Jalapeño Nacho Cheese.
+A few years back I dappled in vegan cheese sauce recipes creating Jalapeño Nacho Cheese.
 Around that time, the potato/carrot based cheese sauce was all the rage.
 So as you can guess, that was the base of my nacho cheese.
 It’s my favorite ‘cheese dip’, but I wasn’t fond of it over pasta.

 That’s when this Creamy Vegan Mac and Cheese saved my classic comfort food cravings!
 This cheese sauce is cashew based creating a perfectly creamy vegan cheese sauce the whole family will love.